vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

       ```bash
       kubectl -n vantage get serviceaccount vka-vantage-kubernetes-agent -o yaml
       ```
-    - Ensure the Service Account matches the Helm chart settings in the agent’s [Helm chart values file](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L102-L106).
+    - Ensure the Service Account matches the Helm chart settings in the agent’s `serviceAccount` configuration block of the [Helm chart values file](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml).
 This is a name that you can also set within the file.
 2. Ensure the IAM role is correctly set up:
     - Review the [AWS IAM Roles for Service Accounts documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to confirm that the IAM role is configured with the necessary permissions and associated with the Service Account.
 3. Configure S3 persistence: